jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerTeamService/task.md

 <div class="hint" title="Click me to learn about the putIfAbsent built-in function">

-If you work with a `map`, you can use the built-in `putIfAbsent` function to add a new value if it is absent in the `map`:
+When working with a `map`, you can use the built-in `putIfAbsent` function to add a new value if it is not present in the `map`:
   ```kotlin
   val myMap = mutableMapOf<Int, String>()
   if (1 !in myMap.keys) {